 Other Milestone steps evidenced in modernizing railways, seaports, the airports, and development of geothermal power stations, all puts Kenya on an accelerated developmental pedestal.
 This is further complemented by Kenya being a member of both the EAC and COMESA economic regional blocs, which both gives a combined market population of over 400 million which is about a half of Africa's total population.

-For more information on the overall economic outlook, and GDP growth of the Kenyan Economy click http://www.knbs.or.ke/
+For more information on the overall economic outlook, and GDP growth of the Kenyan Economy click http://www.knbs.or.ke/.

-Kenya Vision 2030 is the country's development blueprint covering the period 2008 to 2030.
-It aims at making Kenya a newly industrializing, "middle income country providing high quality life for all its citizens by the year 2030".
-The Vision has been developed through an all-inclusive stakeholder consultative process, involving Kenyans from all parts of the country.
-The vision is based on three "pillars" namely; the economic pillar, the social pillar and the political pillar.
-This vision's programme plan comes after the successful implementation of the Economic Recovery Strategy for Wealth and Employment Creation (ERS) which has seen the country's economy back on the path to rapid growth since 2002, when GDP grew at 0.6% rising to 6.1% in 2006.
+Kenya Vision 2030 is the country's long-term development blueprint covering the period 2008 to 2030.
+It aims at transforming Kenya into a newly industrializing, "middle income country providing a high quality life for all its citizens by the year 2030".
+The Vision was developed through an all-inclusive stakeholder consultative process, involving Kenyans from all parts of the country.
+The Vision was developed to provide continuity to the growth trajectory realised by the successful implementation of the Economic Recovery Strategy for Wealth and Employment Creation (ERS) that saw the country's economy grow from a dismal 0.6% in 2002 to a high of 7.1% in 2007.

-The relationships between the pillars can be seen in Exhibit One below.
-The economic pillar aims at providing prosperity of all Kenyans through an economic development programme aimed at achieving an average Gross Domestic Product (GDP) growth rate of 10 % per annum the next 25 years.
+The Vision is motivated by the collective aspiration for a better society, providing high quality life for all its citizens by the year 2030”.
+It is anchored on 3 pillars namely; the economic pillar, the social pillar and the political pillar.
+The economic pillar aims at providing prosperity for all Kenyans through an economic development programme aimed at achieving a sustained average Gross Domestic Product (GDP) growth rate of 10 % per annum.
 The social pillar seeks to build "a just and cohesive society with social equity in a clean and secure environment".
 The political pillar aims at realizing a democratic political system founded on issue-based politics that respects the rule of law, and protects the rights and freedoms of every individual in the Kenyan society.

-For more information visit: http://www.vision2030.go.ke/
+For more information : VISION 2030

 Barclays Bank, Standard Chartered Bank and mobile service provider Vodafone (all three from the UK) are among the top companies doing business in Kenya.
 Also present are Bata, the global shoe company headquartered in Canada, and Beiersdorf, the German chemical manufacturer and producer of Nivea skincare products.
 Other multinationals operating in Kenya include British American Tobacco (BAT), food manufacturer Cadbury and Toyota Tsusho Corporation.